Shared Decision-Making in Optimal Care of Psoriasis and Digital Tools: Making It Work in Practice

 - Identify digital coaching tools for the management of patients with psoriasis to improve patient outcomes and treatment satisfaction.

-Supported by educational grants from Celgene Corporation and Novartis Pharmaceuticals.
+Supported by educational grants from Celgene Corporation and Novartis Pharmaceuticals Corporation.

-Dermatologists, physician assistants, nurse practitioners, and pharmacists who treat patients with psoriasis.
+Dermatologists, physician assistants, nurse practitioners, nurses, and pharmacists who manage patients with psoriasis.

 CME Credit (Physicians):